Artist Case Study

 Raymond Meeks is an American photographer who creates narratives through his books.
 These photographs show a few people in the woods as they traverse the wilderness.
 I like how their identities are obscured and the photographs are overall dark and atmospheric.
 He uses light and dark to create this moody atmosphere which also can show the danger associated with the woods.

-Raymond Meeks takes photographs that are “considerations of sensitive observations18“.These photographs were taken when observing the youth cliff jumping after school.
-It was put together after a couple of years of observations.
-This photograph is in black and white and was taken with film meaning each photograph would have had more thought required.
-The brightest point is obscured by trees and the only white in the image.
-This is to show where the people are going to make it bright and aspirational, symbolising their futures as young people growing up.
-This was made with natural lighting where the large rock is dark in the shadow.
-There is a difference in texture also as the trees are really smooth compared to the rough rock surface.
-The people create a line leading away from the bright line into the darker rocks showing the path they’re taking which links to underlying themes of religion.
-Raymond Meeks “was raised Catholic19” and compares the ritual of cliff jumping in the woods to “altars20“.
-Religion carries many connections such as community as well as fears due to its links with death and consequence.
-While this image is not of the symbolic jump it is of the lead up following a small community of people on their path to the altars.
-“He has chosen not to photograph the faces21” which serves two purposes.
-The first is to make them seem like faceless followers of the culture while the second is so that the focus is purely focused on their actions as their identity is striped away.
-The image looks candid and totally unmanipulated however the subjects were aware of his presence.
-By avoiding the faces he is photographing “traces and residue22” of subjects instead of the “thing itself”23.
-This leads to dreamlike, “whimsy”24 images contrasted with how its leading into “the unknown” 25which creates a haunting sense of tension.
-One theme present among many of Raymond Meeks projects is “the construct of home”26 and the essence of a landscape.
-Feelings of home are “centred on memory”27 which makes it personal and therefore creates an emotional connection between the image and the viewer.
-This image has homely features not defined by its walls but the sense of familial connections between people and familiar backdrop of a generic forest. “the way in which a landscape can shape an individual28” is present in the literal shape these people have had to take to overcome the hill but also how the youth culture of the area has influenced this culture of cliff jumping through the woods.
+Raymond Meeks takes photographs that are “considerations of sensitive observations15“.
+He took these photographs while observing the youth cliff jumping after school and put together the collection after dedicating 2 full years.
+This photograph was taken in black and white with film meaning each single photograph would have required more thought and commitment than digital.
+The brightest point, the white sky, is obscured by trees.
+Even with the obscuring, it is significantly brighter than the surrounding rock and people.
+This is to show the aspirational aspect behind where the people are going, symbolising their futures as young people growing up.
+This was made with natural lighting where the large rock is dark creating shadow.
+There is a difference in texture also as the trees are smooth compared to the rough rock surface.
+The people create a line leading towards the bright light from the darker rocks showing the path they’re taking which also links to underlying themes of religion as Raymond Meeks “was raised Catholic16” and compares the ritual of cliff jumping in the woods to “altars17” from church.
+Religion carries many connotations such as the positive community as well as fears due to its ties with consequence, sin and death.
+While this image is not of the symbolic jump itself it documents the lead up by following a small community on their path to the altars.
+“He has chosen not to photograph the faces18” which serves two purposes.
+The first is to make them seem like faceless followers while the second is so that their identity is stripped away so that the focus is on their actions as opposed to the people behind them.
+He is photographing “traces and residue19” instead of the “thing itself20” which leads to strangely dreamlike and “whimsy21” images contrasted with the tension of “the unknown22” creating a haunting atmosphere fitting for following people through the woods.
+One theme present among many of Raymond Meeks projects is “the construct of home23” and the essence of a landscape.
+Feelings of home are “centred on memory24” which makes it personal and therefore creates an emotional connection between the image and the viewer.
+This image has homely features not defined by its walls but the sense of familial connections between people and familiar backdrop of a generic forest. “the way in which a landscape can shape an individual25” is present in the literal shape these people have had to take to overcome the hill but also how the youth culture of the area has influenced this culture of cliff jumping through the woods.

 Rut Blees Luxemburg